anwtn/functions-on-k8s/README.md

 `group=reviews-rg`

 You'll also need to choose a location to host your resources.
-You can list the locations with:
+You can list the available locations with:

 `az.cmd account list-locations -o table`

-I set a location variable with:
+Again, set a variable with:

 `location=australiaeast`